dzbeck/multiscanner/docs/custom/analytics.md

 - machine learning analytics on tool outputs
 - others

 Analytics development is currently ad hoc.
-Until interfaces are created to standardize development of analytics, the [Current Analytics](use/use-analytics.md) page, which contains details of how the **ssdeep** analytic was developed, might be useful.
+Until interfaces are created to standardize development, the [Current Analytics](use/use-analytics.md) page might prove useful.
+It contains development details of the **ssdeep** analytic.